Gharib110/Bitcoin/README.md

 2. the second byte 0x48 is the length of signature

-3. the data chunk following the second byte is belongs to signature:
+3. the data chunk following the second byte belongs to signature:

 ```g
 3045022100e222a0a6816475d85ad28fbeb66e97c